-Description of System Air Temperature
+Understanding System Air Temperature Measurements

 This technique uses data loggers to take long-term measurements of air temperature (F) at one-hour intervals.
 This technique can be used to characterize air handling unit (AHU) performance; supply/discharge air, return air, exhaust air and mixed air temperatures are measured with this technique.
 Each air stream requires a different logger for data collection.
 This data is used to estimate the thermal loads of the system during the heating and cooling seasons.
 For a more detailed description of how to characterize an AHU, please refer to the protocols and procedures Air Handling Plant.